 It became apparent that we had to re-think Christmas decorations after making an international move.
 For thirteen years, we embraced the Christmas tree with many lights—first setting-up one, then two and up to five including those outside.
 In that time and environment, the lighted tree was synonymous with Christianity.

-I might just add that Christians have great liberty in the way we choose to celebrate Christmas.
+Christians have great liberty in the way we choose to celebrate Christmas.
 There is no list of rules in the Bible to which we must adhere.
 Almost universally, Christians grasp that the babe in the manger is the Light of the world and the focal point of our celebration.
 The Good News of Christmas is summarized in Jesus’ own words, “I have come as a light into the world, that whoever believes in Me should not abide in darkness” (Jn.
 12:46).

 The symbolism of the light of Chanukah and Christmas intersect in a profound way.
-As you enjoy the lights of the season, remember that the Judeo-Christian world celebrates the reality that light always conquers darkness!
+As you enjoy the lights of the season, remember that only the Judeo-Christian world celebrates the reality that light always conquers darkness!

 1) Hanukkiah Lighted With Blue Lamp Oil.
 (Image used for illustrative purposes) (Photo credit: By Maor X (Own work)/[CC BY-SA 3.0]/ Wikimedia/Enhancement, MKM Portfolios)

 2) The Peace Tower At Christmas, Ottawa, Canada.
 (Image used for illustrative purposes) (Photo credit: By David Carrol [CC BY 2.0]/Wikimedia/Enhancement, MKM Portfolios)